selkies-project/selkies-gstreamer/docs/start.md

 If using supported NVIDIA GPUs, install NVENC (bundled with the GPU driver) and NVRTC (procedures below).

 If using AMD or Intel GPUs, install its graphics and VA-API drivers, as well as `libva2`.
 The bundled VA-API driver in the AMDGPU Pro graphics driver is recommended for AMD GPUs and the `i965-va-driver-shaders` or `intel-media-va-driver-non-free` packages are recommended depending on your Intel GPU generation.
-Optionally install `vainfo`, `intel-gpu-tools`, `radeontop` for GPU monitoring.
+Optionally install `vainfo`, `intel-gpu-tools`, `radeontop`, or `nvtop` for GPU monitoring.

 Use the following commands to retrieve the latest `SELKIES_VERSION` release, the current Ubuntu `DISTRIB_RELEASE`, and the current architecture `ARCH` in the following steps: